hinx2/vim-better-comment/README.md

 # vim-better-comment
-a vim-plugin to add better comment from ides like vsc or inteliij
+A vim-plugin to add better comment from IDEs like vsc or inteliij

 # Examples
 ![Demo](/lua/vim-better-comment/.image/demo.png)